Leonora Vicuña

-Leonora Magdalena Vicuña Navarro (born 11 December 1952) is a Chilean visual artist.
+Leonora Magdalena Vicuña Navarro (born 11 December 1952) is a Chilean photographer, film editor and educator.
 Best known for monochrome and contemporary photography, she has also worked in poetry, film, and animation, and is a member of the artistic collective Grupo 8.

 Biography

 Leonora Vicuña was born in Santiago on 11 December 1952, the daughter of writers José Miguel Vicuña and Eliana Navarro.
+Through her father, Vicuña is the granddaughter of Carlos Vicuña Fuentes, the niece of Rosa Vicuña and Teresa Vicuña and the cousin of Cecilia Vicuña.

 She earned a degree in anthropology at the Sorbonne in the early 1970s.
 After returning from France, she settled in the Matta neighborhood of Santiago.
 She studied photography at the School of Photo Art of Chile in 1979, and audiovisual and multimedia production at the École Supérieure de Réalisation Audiovisuelle in Paris in 2000.